-The boot mode, selected from the S5 dipswitch on the Carrier Board, determines the location of where the MLO is loaded from.
-The media-specific version of MLO will determine where EBOOT is loaded from.
+The boot mode, selected from the S5 dipswitch on the Carrier Board, determines the location of where the x-loader, MLO, is loaded for execution.
+Commonly, the Carrier Board switches will also determine the location of EBOOT, which is loaded by MLO.